Main Reasons To Apply To The PhMuseum Photography Grant

 Being directly involved in our open call means that you will follow the judging steps, see the shortlisted projects, learn about other photographers and their visual approach, read the judges’ motivations, and so on.
 This will help you better understand what other talented photographers are doing these days, what the judges consider relevant, and most importantly how you can improve your work or the way you present it.
 Furthermore, submitting an outstanding application is a skill you learn and perfect over time.
 It requires practice, attention to detail, and research.
 For this very reason, the most successful candidates are often those with a clear action plan in mind, and all the important opportunities and deadlines written down on a list.
 Create a system that works for you and plan ahead, giving priority to what could be most beneficial to your practice.
 Don’t wait to be discovered, take action to place your photography on the map.
 It’s not only about winning.
 It’s mostly about growing.

 We are an independent organisation that has been growing organically year after year, mostly thanks to the photographers who have trusted our grants and education programs.
-We reinvest around 70% of the entry fees in developing our platform and grow our team.
+We reinvest around 70% of the entry fees in developing our platform and growing our team.
 When you apply, you participate in the improvement of our free services, whilst granting us the opportunity to self-finance ourselves without turning to sponsors or investors.
-This is very important in order to preserve the integrity and independence of our voice and to keep enjoying activities such as the Festivals, Awards, News and Stories sections, as well as exhibitions at PhMuseum Lab and PhMuseum Days, our International Photography Festival in Bologna.
+This is very important in order to preserve the integrity and independence of our voice and to keep enjoying activities such as the Festivals, Exhibitions, Awards, News, Projects and Photobooks sections, as well as exhibitions at PhMuseum Lab, PhMuseum Days, and Photobook Mania, our International Photography Festival and Fair in Bologna.

 --------------

-The PhMuseum Photography Grant has established itself as a leading prize in the industry over the last 12 years, renowned for recognising the importance of contemporary photography and for supporting emergent artists through cash prizes, exhibitions at international festivals, educational activities and exposure on online media.
-You are welcome to present your work before 15 February 2024 at 11.59 pm (GMT).
-Learn more and apply at phmuseum.com/g24
+The PhMuseum Photography Grant has established itself as a leading prize in the industry over the last 14 years, renowned for recognising the importance of contemporary photography and for supporting emergent artists through cash prizes, exhibitions at international festivals, educational activities and exposure on online media.
+You are welcome to present your work before 19 February 2026 at 11.59 pm (GMT).
+Learn more and apply at phmuseum.com/g26

 i